a look at entropion and ectropion

 We don’t give very much thought to our own eyelids – much less our dog’s – but in some cases, we should.
 Two conformational abnormalities may be making trouble for your pet, causing the eyelids to roll outwards or inwards, directly affecting the eye itself.
 Entropion and ectropion are problems that need to be addressed as soon as possible for the health of your pet’s eyes.

 Entropion is the inward rolling of the eyelids, and while it can occur in both the upper and lower lids, it is more common in the lower lid.
-When the eyelid rolls in, the lid hairs and eyelashes to rub against the cornea, or eye’s surface.
+When the eyelid rolls in, the lid hairs and eyelashes rub against the cornea, or eye’s surface.
 Chronic irritation can lead to conjunctivitis, thick yellow discharge, scratches or ulceration of the cornea, and increased tear production.

 Entropion can be congenital (meaning that it is present at birth) or can occasionally be acquired as a result of injury or inflammation.
 It is usually easily recognized during routine physical exams.
 The age of the dog and severity of the disease will dictate treatment.
 If entropion is found in a young puppy, your vet can place temporary sutures to tack the lids in a normal position to protect the eyes while the puppy grows.
 Sometimes, this temporary treatment leads to a permanent cure.
 In more severe cases, or cases recognized in adult dogs, surgical correction is usually suggested.
+Whatever the course of treatment suggested by your vet, Petplan pet insurance can help cover the cost.

 Ectropion is the eversion, or outward rolling, of the eyelids.
 It is either related to abnormal lid length or to a laxity of the eyelid itself.
 Ectropion is occasionally acquired through overzealous surgical correction of entropion, but most often is a congenital problem.
 Unfortunately, ectropion is considered a desired trait in some breeds.